Green tea is a great ingredient to use in face masks and good for all skin types too, even combination skin!

 Start by using a green tea bag to brew a strong cup.
 Let it cool down completely.
 Add a spoonful of rice flour or bentonite clay to it and stir it well until there are no clumps.
 Add some vitamin C rich lemon juice to the mixture and stir again and that’s it.

 Apply the mixture and keep it on for 15 minutes before washing it off and lightly patting dry with a towel.

 You may wish to add a little baking soda if your skin is really prone to acne.
 The baking soda will react with the citric acid in the lemon juice, so this will be a fizzing mask.
 Adding a 3-4 drops of an acne fighting essential oil would also be helpful.

 Using this green tea mask occasionally will not just help reduce oiliness but will also make your skin appear clearer and brighter.

 My Purifying and Firming French Green Clay Facial Mask would also be a good choice for those with oily skin.

 Green Tea Facial Mask for Dry Skin

-Those with dry skin need all the extra moisturization and hydration, and this green tea face pack, with the perfect blend of the right ingredients, offers just that and more.
-It uses matcha green tea (powdered), but you can swap the contents of a tea bag or two of green tea leaves if you prefer.
+Those with dry skin need all the extra moisturization and hydration, and this green tea mask, with the perfect blend of the right ingredients, offers just that and more.
+While the recipe uses powdered tea, you can swap the contents of a tea bag or two of green tea leaves if you prefer.